 It’s imbalanced cellular biochemistry that can lead to damage to our cells, mitochondria, and DNA.

-It’s excess sugar consumption, rancid oil (think: heated vegetable oils, oil you’ve had “forever” in your cupboard that smells a bit off), pesticides, chronic lack of sleep, physical inactivity, iron overload (get your men tested!), alcohol, food additives, nutrient deficiencies, smoking/vaping.
+It’s excess sugar consumption, rancid oil (think: heated vegetable oils, oil you’ve had “forever” in your cupboard that smells a bit off), pesticides, chronic lack of sleep, physical inactivity, iron overload (get your numbers tested!), alcohol, food additives, nutrient deficiencies, smoking/vaping.

 It’s why you heard that CoQ10 is good for fertility – because it is an ANTIoxidant!
 It helps put out the fire of oxidative stress.